 In addition to commander and command-staff machines, the kit of each divisional and regimental command and control centers (PU) includes the required number of modules for organizing collective work (tents on a pneumoframe), which are equipped with everything necessary to ensure comfortable work of the operational (combat) personnel in conditions when the impact of the enemy by means of fire destruction is excluded, or it is extremely unlikely.

-Inside the tents, autonomous lighting, air conditioning and heating systems, automated workplaces for officials and folding plastic furniture for their placement are deployed.
-Tents and their internal equipment are unified and interchangeable both "vertically" and "horizontally", the hierarchical structure of the Airborne Forces.
-Up to 20 workstations can be deployed in each module.
+Inside the tents, autonomous lighting, air-conditioning and heating systems, officials' automated workplaces and folding plastic furniture for their deployment are deployed.
+Tents and their internal equipment are unified and interchangeable both “vertically” and “horizontally”, the hierarchical structure of the Airborne Forces.
+Each module can be deployed to 20 workstations.

 Each tent (module) is equipped with systems that provide local network operation with uninterruptible power supply devices, a speakerphone, four multimedia projectors and screens, an 24-inch plotter, a scanner, a laser printer.
 Each module has its own units for providing autonomous power supply.